EXPLAINER: What are the Iran nuclear talks all about? - WTMJ

 Associated Press

-BERLIN (AP) — Negotiations to bring the United States back into a landmark nuclear deal with Iran are set to resume Thursday in Vienna amid signs of progress — but also under the shadow of an attack this week on Iran’s main nuclear facility.
+BERLIN (AP) — Negotiations to bring the United States back into a landmark nuclear deal with Iran resumed Thursday in Vienna amid signs of progress — but also under the shadow of an attack this week on Iran’s main nuclear facility.

 WHAT IS THE DEAL THEY’RE TALKING ABOUT?